vanjohnson879/frontline-cloud-doc/content/reference/plugins/gitlab_ci/index.md

     echo "RUN_ASSERTIONS=$RUN_ASSERTIONS"
 ```

-- `RUN_ID`: The ID of the run started by this action.
+- `RUN_ID`: The ID of the run started by this runner.

 - `REPORTS_URL`: The URL of the reports page for this run.